matthiask/towel/docs/api.rst

 .. class:: Serializer()

-The API supports output as XML or as JSON.
+The API supports output as JSON.
 The format is determined by looking at the HTTP ``Accept`` header first.
 If no acceptable encoding is found, a HTTP 406 Not acceptable error is returned to the client.